dsahlberg-apache-org/incubator-ponymail-site/source/markdown/docs/INSTALLING.md

 # Installing Pony Mail #

+**These instructions are out of date.
+They have yet to be updated for the Foal version line**

 If your distro is on this list, please refer to that specific document for detailed package installation instructions: